 Elmiron Eye Problems May Have Been Avoided If Earlier Warnings About Maculopathy and Macular Degeneration Had Been Provided

-In recent years, there have been a growing number of independent studies and case reports that highlight the link between Elmiron and eye problems, leading to lawsuits brought on behalf of former users of the bladder drug who have been left with maculopathy, macular degeneration and other vision loss.
+In prior years, a number of independent studies and case reports highlighted a potential link between Elmiron and eye problems, leading to lawsuits filed on behalf of former users of the bladder drug who alleged they developed maculopathy, macular degeneration and other vision injuries.

 - Progressive vision loss or deterioration of the eyes;